ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 Quantifiable metrics are challenging and always come back to a discussion of delivering value versus the overhead of tracking metrics.
 That is still the case after the transformation because it still takes time to set up and to gather metrics.
 We utilize tools like VSTS heavily for the metrics we do have, but additional metrics whose gathering requires manual overhead are often ignored if they are perceived to have limited value.

+**DougE: List some metrics you used?
+Maybe a specific example of how you used VSTS?**

 ## Pros of the Ranger transformation

 The change to self-organizing teams has been an overall positive experience.
 Below are the trends we’ve observed through our data collection.

+**DougE: Quotes from team members or from survey to use in these subsections?**

 ### Increased productivity